IBM/aspera-cli/docs/README.md

 ascli config preset set default shares shares06
 ```

-- Display the content of configuration file in table format
+- Display the content of the configuration file in table format

 ```shell
 ascli config preset overview
 ```

-- Execute a command on the **Shares'** application using default options
+- Execute a command on the **Shares** application using default options

 ```shell
 ascli shares files browse /